 Declare Any Firearms

 Another common first question is, "Do you know how fast you were going?"
 You can anticipate that an officer asking this question has a very good idea of how fast you were going.
-At the same time, an admission of your speed will make it extremely difficult for you to beat a ticket at a later date.
+An admission of your speed will make it extremely difficult for you to beat a ticket at a later date.
 If you are absolutely going to fight a ticket, no matter what its merits, you should answer "no" - or provide a softer version of "no", such as, "I'm sorry, officer, but I am really not sure what my speed was."

 Imagine if you were assigned to a thankless task where most people you encountered were in violation of the law, deeply resented your enforcement of the law, and lied to try to avoid the application of the law.
 How refreshing would it be to find somebody who was both polite and honest?
 Don't forget that behind the uniform, police officers are people.

-Note that if you intend to later claim that your driving conduct was caused by a sudden emergency, such as an animal in front of your car, or by a mechanical defect in your vehicle, you should tell the officer about the emergency at the time you are stopped.
+If you intend to later claim that your driving conduct was caused by a sudden emergency, such as an animal running into the road in front of your car, or by a mechanical defect in your vehicle, you should tell the officer about the emergency at the time you are stopped.
 If you claim a mechanical defect in your car, you had better also be prepared to document the defect in court by bringing in receipts for the repair of that defect.
 If you don't report the emergency condition to the officer, it will generally be difficult to later convince a traffic court that the emergency existed.

-Remember that there is an increasing probability that your entire transaction with the officer will be videotaped, often with a complete audio track of anything you say.
+Remember that there is chance that your entire transaction with the officer will be videotaped, often with a complete audio track of anything you say.
 What you may believe to be an Oscar-winning acting job about why you should not receive a ticket may look absolutely ludicrous if presented in court on video.

-Similarly, don't expect a minor error in a traffic ticket to be a "loophole" which will allow you to defeat a valid ticket, without first checking local laws and policies.
+Don't expect a minor error on a traffic ticket to create a loophole that will allow you to defeat an otherwise valid ticket, without first checking local laws and policies.
 Minor errors, such as a discrepancy in the color of a vehicle or the minor misspelling a driver's name, won't affect the validity of a ticket.
 Most jurisdictions will permit the officer to amend the ticket, either by re-issuing a proper ticket or by oral motion in court.